 - PI Celebrates Black History Month

-Honoring the contribution of African-Americans to psychology and to the advancement of our nation
+In February, the Public Interest Directorate honors the contributions of African-Americans to psychology and the advancement of our nation.

 - PI blog launching in February 2013

 PI is happy to announce the launch of the new “Psychology Benefits Society” blog in late February

 NIH is to be highly commended for LGBT health research, but NIH support for such reseach has been incomplete

 - APA Urges Action on UN Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW)

 APA joined CEDAW Task Force members sending a letter to all United States Senators, urging their leadership and support of CEDAW ratification in the 113th Congress.

 - Public Interest Government Relations Office (PI-GRO) assesses Washington balance of power

 While APA lost some key champions of issues of importance to psychology, the diverse 113th Congress offers an exciting opportunity for PI-GRO to foster new relationships.